peerlibrary/outreach/README.md

 _TODO: How people help and join the outreach?_

-_TODO: Link to the mailing list, information about regular meeting._
+_TODO: Add information about the regular meeting._